googleworkspace/chat-framework-nodejs/README.md

 ## Sending unsolicited events

-THe `bot.sendMessage()` event can be used to send an unsolicited message to a space, such as when notifying the user about an external event.
+The `bot.sendMessage()` event can be used to send an unsolicited message to a space, such as when notifying the user about an external event.
 This method is a wrapper around the chat API and is bound to the bot's configured identity.